Alex-Unnippillil/static-photoshop-clone/README.md

 ## Features

 - Pencil tool for freehand drawing
+- Line tool for straight lines
 - Rectangle tool for shape creation
+- Circle tool for drawing circles and ellipses
+- Text tool for adding labels
 - Color picker for stroke selection
 - Adjustable line width
 - Undo/redo support
 - Eraser tool for removing parts of your drawing
+- Load external images onto the canvas
+- Export the canvas as an image

 ## Planned Features

-- Text insertion
+- Layer support
-- Load external images onto the canvas
+- Image filters and other advanced effects

 ## Usage